miklevin/MikeLev.in/_posts/2025-07-11-cognitive-architecture-human-ai-development.md

 If you tell an AI to *do math* a certain way using a certain process, formula, algorithm or whatever, it's totally not going to.
-It's going to do it the same old way that aligns with its core strengths and then *tell you* it did it the way you instructed, haha!
+It's going to do it the same old way that aligns with its core strengths and then *tell you* it did it the way you instructed, ahaha!
 I'm sure it's path of least resistance.
 If you make the alternative, doing it your way, *even easier* by providing it with a convenient MCP tool it can call to just get the answer using the formal algorithm and process then *it will do that.* I say "it" as a generality.
 It